Programming as Theory Building: Peter Naur's Essay

 Powerful Command Line Tools for Developers

-Posted on Tue, 07 Jun 2016 in Tools • Tagged with cli, tools, development, networking, testing
+Posted on Tue, 07 Jun 2016 in Herramientas • Tagged with cli, desarrollo, redes, testing

 Collection of essential command line tools for developers: curl, ngrep, netcat, sshuttle, siege, and mitmproxy